-Marcus Smart is a professional basketball player currently with the Los Angeles Lakers in the NBA.
-Renowned for his defensive prowess and versatility, he is a three-time NBA All-Defensive First Team selection.
-In 2022, Smart earned the NBA Defensive Player of the Year award, distinguishing himself as only the second point guard to achieve this honor, following Gary Payton.
+Marcus Smart is an American professional basketball player renowned for his defensive prowess.
+Currently playing for the Los Angeles Lakers in the NBA, he's recognized as one of the best and most versatile defenders of his era.
+Smart has earned three NBA All-Defensive First Team selections and was named the NBA Defensive Player of the Year in 2022, distinguishing himself as only the second point guard to receive this honor.
 Before his NBA career, Smart played college basketball for the Oklahoma State Cowboys.

-In 1996, Gary Payton won the NBA Defensive Player of the Year Award.
+In 1996, Gary Payton won the NBA Defensive Player of the Year, being the last guard to win the award until Marcus Smart.

-In 2010 was the Celtics' last NBA Finals appearance before 2022 where Smart would advance to the NBA Finals for the first time in his career.
+In 2010, the Celtics made their last NBA Finals appearance before Marcus Smart helped them advance to the NBA Finals for the first time in his career in 2022.

-In 2012, Marcus Smart set a new Team USA U18 record for steals over a five-game period at the FIBA Americas U18 Championships in Brazil, grabbing 18 steals.
+In 2012, Marcus Smart set a new Team USA U18 record for steals, grabbing 18 during the FIBA Americas U18 Championships in Brazil.

 In 2012, Marcus Smart was considered a five-star recruit by ESPN.com, listed as the No. 1 shooting guard and the No. 10 player in the nation.

-On February 8, 2014, during a game at Texas Tech, Marcus Smart shoved a fan after a verbal altercation.
-He received a technical foul and was subsequently suspended for three games.
+On February 8, 2014, during a game at Texas Tech, Marcus Smart shoved a fan after a verbal altercation and received a technical foul.
+He was later suspended for three games.

-On April 7, 2014, Marcus Smart declared for the NBA draft, forgoing his final two years of college eligibility.
+On April 7, 2014, Marcus Smart declared for the NBA draft, foregoing his final two years of college eligibility.

 On June 26, 2014, Marcus Smart was selected with the sixth overall pick in the 2014 NBA draft by the Boston Celtics.

-In 2014, Marcus Smart was drafted with the sixth overall pick in the NBA Draft.
+In 2014, Marcus Smart was drafted by the Boston Celtics with the sixth overall pick in the NBA Draft.

 On March 18, 2015, Marcus Smart scored a season-high 25 points in a 122–118 loss to the Oklahoma City Thunder.